AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

 ## Understanding the result

-Like with Adobe Commerce on cloud infrastructure, this topic assumes that your deployment process uses `composer install` commands and not `composer update` or `git pull` to deploy new code.
+Like with Adobe Commerce on cloud infrastructure, this article assumes that your deployment process uses the `composer install` command and not `composer update` or `git pull` to deploy new code to your servers.
 The flow of centralized patch installation will then look as follows:

 1. Composer install